 - 1 cup water

 - 1 4-pound corned beef with the seasoning packet, trimmed of any excess fat

-- Place the carrots, celery, onion and potatoes in the slow cooker.
-Add the water.
-Add the beef and seasoning packet.
+- Place the carrots, onion, potatoes and cabbage in the slow cooker.

 Large chunks of peeled parsnips and/or turnips would also be delicious.